top of page

 Proposal Process

 The Patrick & Anna M. Cudahy Fund does not accept unsolicited proposals.
 Your organization must have been formally invited to apply by a Cudahy Fund staff member or director.
 However; with the exception of discretionary grants, current grantees can automatically reapply one year from the previous grant without submitting a Letter of Inquiry form.
 If you are unsure whether your previous grant was a discretionary or a community grant, the grant agreement letter for the current grant clarifies if your grant was discretionary.
 Most of our grants are community grants.
 You can also contact our office if you have any questions.
+Proposals are due on Friday, April 17, at 5:00 pm.

 LiteracyServices_640px.jpg